Marek211299/english-for-designers/02-first-impression/index.md

 ### JOJO RABBIT

+- A movie for the American production company Fox Searchlight Pictures
+- Jojo Rabbit is a 2019 war comedy-drama film written and directed by Taika Waititi
+- I've done DIT and dailies work on the film.

 <!-- Use a static poster image or animated GIF, but no video files.
 Again, keep the image width/height manageable, around 1280x x 720px (16:9 aspect ratio), or a max-width of 1280px. -->